tngreene/XPlane2Blender-docs/v3.4/settings_reference/34_lamp_settings.md

 ``RGB Override Values``| (0.0,0.0,0.0) | The values that will be used instead of the RGB picker | ``Enable RGB Override`` must be on

 ## About lights.txt
 lights.txt is essentially a massive table of information for X-Plane defining lights to be used in the sim.
 An artist only needs to be concerned with an extremely small portion of it.
 To read it, you'll need a good text editor (not Notepad or Word!) that can handle different line endings and has an adjustable tabstop (8 seems to work).
 Comments are prefixed with a #.
+It is located inside the addon folder, ``io_xplane2blender\resources\lights.txt``.
+It can be replaced by the lights.txt file included in X-Plane.

 **Do not make changes to this file!
-It may break X-Plane or be erased with the next version of X-Plane.**
+Changes may be incompatible with X-Plane and may, at best, make your object export incorrectly or, at worst, crash X-Plane!**

 The vast majority of this file is not relevant and may be misleading.
 The most important column is the second one: the light name.
 Multiple lines with the same light name represent different light drawing styles X-Plane can choose from, not different lights with the same name.

 ### Anatomy of Param Lights
-``

     1. 2.
 3. 4.
     LIGHT_PARAM_DEF     appron_light_billboard      5   X Y Z W S
-``

 1. "LIGHT_PARAM_DEF" declares that the following is a description of a parameterized light
 2. The light name
 3. The number of parameters, meaningless to an artist